TimJLee/hello-world/README.md

 Hi humans!

-Tim is here, I like Linux programming and JSP.
+Tim is here <br>
+I fell in love with algorithm and data structure